 Sudden drops or rises in temperature can cause your tire pressure to fluctuate pretty dramatically.
 Typically, tire pressure will fluctuate by one to two pounds (psi) for every 10 degrees in temperature change.
 So, theoretically, your tires could lose 4 PSI if the temperature drops by 20℉ over a brisk autumn weekend.
 Conversely, the PSI reading may be misleading after a several-day summer heat wave.
-And if you’re tires are old or worn, they’ll be particularly vulnerable to these fluctuations.
+And if your tires are old or worn, they’ll be particularly vulnerable to these fluctuations.

 Before getting a replacement, you should try inflating your tire to the proper psi as listed in your driver’s manual, or on the inside of your driver’s side door and monitor it for about a week.
 If the pressure stays the same, you’re likely in the clear!

 If your tires are still losing air, there are two technical problems to consider: valve stem failure and mounting problems.

 The valve stem is the mechanism that allows you to put air in a tire.
 Because it sticks out of the tire and is exposed to the elements, it can crack and deteriorate or become damaged in severe weather.
 If this happens, it breaks the seal of the tire’s inner tube causing air to slowly and constantly leak out of the tire.